 “I want to be really clear that the basic concept of the model is not something that I invented.
 It’s a basic truth.
 What I invented was just a way of looking at it, a way of organizing your brain around it.
 It’s just a tool that I created.
-The concepts behind the tool are universal truths.
-There are many models that are very similar to this one because it is based on a universal truth.”
+The concepts behind the tool are universal truths.”

 I think that I will progress more smoothly through my ONE YEAR journey by understanding this “universal truth”.
-I will use Brooke’s model because it makes sense to me.
-And because it is used by at least three of the podcast hosts I am listening to, currently.
+And Brooke’s model, this tool she created, makes sense to me.

 Let’s look at the different parts of the model: